Skip to content Skip to navigation

 Highlights of our reconciliation journey to date:

-• pursued targeted Aboriginal employment opportunities, and welcomed two Independent Aboriginal Delegates to our Board
+• Pursued targeted First Nations employment opportunities, and welcomed three Independent Aboriginal Delegates to our Board

-• conducted cultural heritage assessments at three of our sites (formally registering several scar trees) and pursued opportunities for cultural burns
+• Conducted cultural heritage assessments at many of our sites (formally registering several scar trees) and pursued opportunities for cultural burns

-• provided cultural awareness training to all staff by an Elder of the Wiradjuri community
+• Provided cultural awareness training to all staff

-• consulted with Traditional Owners in the development of our Urban Water Strategy.
+• Consulted with First Nations people in the development of our price submission, Urban Water Strategy and Customer Care fair Practice Plan.